AnyChart/docs.anychart.com/Dashboards/Table_Layout.md

   cell.rowSpan(2);  // unites 2 cells in one column into one
 ```

-Sample below demonstrates connection of two columns and five rows into one cell.
+Sample below demonstrates connection of two cells in first row into one cell.

 {sample}Table\_Layout\_10{sample}